CERT-Polska/karton/README.md

 ## The idea

-Karton is a framework/library designed for quickly creating analysis backends.
+Karton is a framework designed for quickly creating analysis backends.
 It allows you to build flexible malware* analysis pipelines and attach new systems with very little effort.

 When dealing with the increasing number of threats we observe, we very often end up with a lot of scripts stuck together with duct tape and WD-40.
 These scripts are not production ready, but they do provide real value that should be stored and shared across systems for better threat processing.